THE ALAN PAINE BLOG

 6. Once your cycle has completed, hand the coat somewhere to air dry.

 When it comes time to wash your waterproof coat, check the care instructions on your label and follow either of the steps above to keep your coat in good condition.
-If over time you notice the fabric of your coat is absorbing rather than repelling water it may be time to reproof your coat.
+If over time you notice the fabric of your coat start to absorb rather than repel water it may be time to reproof your coat.